glamorous-noob/pwn_adventure_3/Episode_04-Glamorous_noob_and_the_philosophers_patch/README.md

-# A glamorous_noob meets Pwn Adevnture 3
+# A glamorous_noob meets Pwn Adventure 3

 ## (4) Glamorous_noob and the philosopher's patch
 ### Contents